Core Requirements for the Major and Minor

 Among the opportunities available to students are internships in women's shelters, publishing, law, radio stations, political organizations, and women's

 organizations.
-Interested students should contact the Women's Studies office to discuss placement.
+Interested students should contact the Women and Gender Studies office to discuss placement.

 You may email us if you have any questions